opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 ```
 Requirement 4: req/abstract-observation-schema/observer

-The System Under Test shall support the concept of an Observer as described in Figure 1 and Table 5.
+The System Under Test shall support a realization of the Observer concept with the associations and attributes as described in Figure 1 and Table 5.
 ```

 ### X.5 Platform